mpampuch/aws-notes/README.md

 The **AWS Management Console** is a web-based graphical user interface for managing AWS resources.

+It can be found here: [https://console.aws.amazon.com](https://console.aws.amazon.com)

+> [!NOTE]
+> For some reason, sometimes I have issues accessing this website on Google Chrome.
+On Safari I have no issues so I use Safari as of right now.

 #### Pros

 - **User-friendly**: No coding required